yankeexe/cookiecutter-python-cli/README.md

 $ source venv/bin/activate
 ```

-4a.
-Linux - Install development dependencies with editable mode to test the CLI.
+4. For Linux / Mac Users only - Install development dependencies with editable mode to test the CLI.

 ```bash
 $ make install
 ```

-4b.
-Windows - Install development dependencies with editable mode to test the CLI.
+4. For Windows Users only - Install development dependencies with editable mode to test the CLI.

 ```bash
 $ pip install -e . -r requirements/dev.txt